Stimulus Check Calculator - CAAF Act vs. HEALS Act vs. HEROES Act

 Multiple additional relief packages and assistance programs - for example, the HEROES Act proposes a forgiveness of student loans.

 Similarities between the HEROES Act, the HEALS Act and the CAAF Act

 Although there have now been three proposals for the new stimulus check, the criteria of eligibility and income thresholds are very similar in all these three bills.
 In all cases, the following apply:

-You need to earn less than $75,000 annually to receive the full stimulus check for individuals.
+You need to earn less than $75,000 annually to receive the full stimulus check for individuals (if you're an on a wage, you can easily convert it with the hourly to salary calculator calculator).
 If you earn more, but your income doesn't exceed $99,000, you will also get a check, but for a smaller sum.
 You won't be eligible for any payment if your AGI (adjusted gross income) is higher than $99,000.

 If you're married, you apply for the check as a couple.
 The stimulus checks for married couples are sent jointly; the sum of your income and your spouse's income has to be lower than $150,000 for the full joint filer amount.
 If you earn more than $198,000, you're not eligible for either the full or the reduced check.